gazebosim/docs/contributing.md

 1. **Respond to reviewers.** At least two other people have to approve your pull request before it can be merged.
 Please be responsive to any questions and comments.

-1. **Done, phew.** Once you have met all the requirements, you're code will be merged.
+1. **Done, phew.** Once you have met all the requirements, your code will be merged.
 Thanks for improving Ignition!

 ### Tracking Progress